eugeniosegala/decky-lsfg-vk-experimental/README.md

 <p align="center">
   <img src="assets/decky-lossless-logo-experimental.png" width="256" alt="Decky LSFG-VK Experimental logo" />
 </p>

-## MAKO is the continuation of this project

-MAKO brings Decky LSFG-VK Experimental and LSFG-VK Experimental together in one active project, including the Decky plugin and standalone renderer.

-Future development focuses on Adaptive Frame Generation, game-aware profiles, compatibility, stability, performance, and the Steam Deck interface.

 > **Experimental fork:** This independently developed fork of the original
 > [Decky LSFG-VK](https://github.com/xXJSONDeruloXx/decky-lsfg-vk) plugin packages the fast-moving